ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 Deleg_Recall_Retry_Delay(uint32_t, range 0 to 10, default 1)
     Delay after which server will retry a recall in case of failures

+Preserve_Unlinked(bool, default false)
+    Whether to allow preserve unlinked.
+Refer to RFC5661, In traditional NFS, "silly rename" is used to handle open files deleted by another client by renaming them to hidden temporary names.
+With NFSv4.1, the OPEN4_RESULT_PRESERVE_UNLINKED flag allows the server to preserve unlinked files until all references are closed, eliminating the need for "silly rename" and simplifying client logic while ensuring efficient file lifecycle management.
+The support on NFS client is now generally available in RHEL8.7 and RHEL9.1.

 pnfs_mds(bool, default false)
     Whether this a pNFS MDS server.
     For FSAL Gluster, if this is true, set pnfs_mds in gluster block as well.